jmryan19/DSC180.io/index.md

 <details>
 	<summary>UCSD Data Statistics</summary>

 	The threshold of 400 pg/mL was recommended by AiDA labs.
-The STATS.
+This data had 64.6% positive labels across the set.
 The dataset is then split into train and validation sets with splits equal to 80% and 20%, respectively.
 </details>

 #### MIMIC Data